 We've tried our best to represent the meta, but don't take our tier list as definitive.
-The meta's all about GOATS comp right now, meaning only a handful of heroes are truly viable in the higher echelons of play.
-However, this doesn't rule out others.
-Even if they're not topping our list (Widowmaker, for example), they're still capable of being extremely strong in the right situation.
+Even if some heroes aren't topping our list (Widowmaker, for example), they're still capable of being extremely strong in the right situation.

 We've all got our favourite characters in Overwatch, and although some of them can sometimes appear on paper to be a bit more powerful than others, we take a pretty clear position when it comes to appraising them.
 All in all we think Blizzard has done an impressive job of crafting a roster of characters which are not only wonderfully distinct from one another, but also pretty well balanced as a collection.
 The Overwatch team hasn't been shy to introduce buffs and nerfs as and when they've been required, and we only expect the game's tuning to get tighter over time

 With all this said and done though, it's fair to say that some heroes prove more consistently useful than others when it comes to contributing to a wide variety of team compositions.
 As a result, we like to provide a regularly updated snapshot of how the heroes stack up against one another, and do so in the form of the tier list you're reading now.

 How exactly have we gone about compiling our list though?
 For a start, we take our own experience with the current meta into consideration, before factoring in the generally accepted wisdom of the crowd via alternative hero ratings.
 We also lean somewhat in our rankings towards playing with other random players, rather than team builds favoured by tightly coordinated competitive teams.